bootsector/wii-retropad-adapter/readme.txt

 :.
 Nintendo NES pad

 :.
-Super NES pad or Playstation 2 Dualshock, depending on the extension cable used and uC firmware.
+Super NES pad

+:.
+Playstation digital pads and Playstation 2 pads

+:.
+Game Cube pad

+:.
+Nintendo 64 pad

 The Wii RetroPad adapter talks to the Wiimote that, ultimately, talks to the Wii wirelessly, so you get a real Classic Controller experience with no Game Cube extension cables involved! :)

-This adapter is compatible with both Nintendo official games ans also homebrews (AKA, those great emulators out there!).
+This adapter is compatible with both Nintendo official games and also homebrews (AKA, those great emulators out there!).

-If you are going to use a PS2 joystick with it, it even supports the analog sticks!
+Wii RetroPad Adapter 2.0 is released and now it comes with an enclosure, and not like a "barebones" PCB anymore! :)

 How to get it
 -------------

-Wii RetroPad Adapter is Opensource / Openhardware, so you can construct your PCB, compile the source code, burn the firmware in the micro-controller and start using it.
+Wii RetroPad Adapter is Opensource / Open hardware, so you can construct your PCB, compile the source code, burn the firmware in the micro-controller and start using it.